 About the course

-The BSc (Hons) Veterinary Physiotherapy is a three-year, full-time course designed to provide graduates with the knowledge and skills required to practice and, by meeting the requirements of professional bodies within the industry, be eligible for independent registration.
+The BSc (Hons) Veterinary Physiotherapy is a three-year, full-time course awarded by the Royal Agricultural University.
+Designed to provide graduates with the knowledge and skills required to practice as a veterinary physiotherapist, graduates meet Day-One Competency requirements and thus are eligible for independent registration with professional bodies within the industry.

-The primary focus is companion animals, mainly dogs, cats and horses, although consideration will be given to a much wider range of species as these can be encountered in practice.
+The primary focus is companion animals, mainly dogs and horses, although consideration will be given to a much wider range of species as these may be encountered in practice.

-Practical skills in physiotherapy and rehabilitation are acquired in the context of a sound knowledge of musculoskeletal anatomy, biomechanics and exercise physiology in animals.
-Students are also equipped with the professional and business skills to work as a self-employed veterinary physiotherapist or employed within a wider practice.
+Practical skills in physiotherapy and rehabilitation are acquired in the context of a sound knowledge of musculoskeletal anatomy, biomechanics, and exercise physiology in animals.
+Graduates may seek employment in a specialist role within a wider practice but, as students, they are also equipped with the professional and business skills required to allow them to work as a self-employed veterinary physiotherapist.

 In partnership with: